 Every home recording studio needs a pair of good studio headphones.
 You need them for listening, recording, mixing, and mastering.

 Mixing with headphones is not a bad practice.
 Although it’s better to mix with studio monitors, you can mix in headphones too.
-Also, they are more convenient in-home studios.
+Also, they are more convenient than in-home studios.

 Also, mixing headphones is good for checking your mixes.
 When you mix with studio monitors, you can check it with headphones and hear how good it sounds in different environments and speakers.

 In this post, I will recommend the best mixing and mastering headphones you can get for your home recording studio.
-There are headphones for every budget.

 1. Shure SRH1840